 If it happens to you, be prepared by having the relevant FAA rules and airline’s rules printed or bookmarked on your phone.
 Have documentation that your car seat is FAA-approved (either the sticker on the side of your car seat or the manual itself).
 Be polite but firm if it is a matter of safety at stake.
 Ask the crew member to check his or her manual or to check with another flight attendant for clarification.
 Whatever you do, keep cool or you can find yourself at risk of being thrown off a plane for disobeying crew instructions.
 Usually all of this will be enough for a successful resolution, but if not, be sure to complain to your airline (and perhaps a consumer advocate or journalist) after the fact.

-Here’s a link to the relevant car seat rules for the major US airlines so you can be prepared for your next flight: (and be sure to check out my complete guide to flying Southwest Airlines with kids!)
+Here’s a link to the relevant car seat rules for the major US airlines so you can be prepared for your next flight:

 - Alaska Airlines